benjymous/annotations/sandman/sandman.38.md

 ## Credits

 - Originally collated and edited by Greg Morrow.
-- Lance Smith (lsmith@cs.umn.edu) reported a vast database on Koshchei's significance, noted some traditions about crossroads, imagined shapes in a little girl's eye, agreed with me about ravens, noted changelings, cited nightgaunts, and wondered about Lucien's optometrist.
+- Lance Smith (lsmith@cs.umn.edu) reported a vast database on Koschei's significance, noted some traditions about crossroads, imagined shapes in a little girl's eye, agreed with me about ravens, noted changelings, cited nightgaunts, and wondered about Lucien's optometrist.
 - The Theme Team consulted on the literary deconstruction of*Convergences*, and consisted of:
   - David Pautler (pautler@ils.nwu.edu)
   - Lance Smith (lsmith@cs.umn.edu)